Forty year old Wisconsin

 In the interesting trivia

 7,000 mile railway trip to San Francisco with fellow

 Methodists, including a visit to Playland swimming

 pools and amusement park in San Francisco.
-After his

-Theodore and Alfred Jr.
+married and had families.
+Alfred Jr. named his

 Big thanks to Ron in Madison, Wisconsin for a

 gravestone photo taken at the Forest Hill Cemetery.